 If the glaring red color is too distracting, you can change it.

 All future annotations will be in the new color, but previously created annotations are not affected.

 - Select the annotation text.

-- From the Format bar, choose the desired text color (or go to Format, Font, Show Colors).
+- From the Format bar, choose the desired text color (or go to Format—>Font—>Show Colors and select a color).